chibisnorlax/acnhfaq/faq/island-life/gardening/gardening.md

 ---

 # Gardening
 The ACNH gardening community has kindly put together various resources for all your gardening needs!
 Please check the links below to help answer any gardening-related questions you may have.
-ALternatively, head over to the different pages in the Table of Contents below.
+Alternatively, head over to the different pages in the Table of Contents below.

 ## Gardening FAQ
 <https://bit.ly/acnhflowerfaq>